JD Power & Assoc. Survey

 Hyundai earned its first APEAL award with the 2002 Hyundai Sonata in the Entry Midsize Car category.

-Americans love their vehicles.
-But what is it about these vehicles that they really love?
-More importantly, which cars and trucks do Americans love the most?
 We found answers to these questions and more in a survey of more than 117,000 car and light-truck owners, conducted by automotive research company J.D.
 Power and Associates of Agoura Hills, Calif.

 According to Power's 2002 APEAL (Automotive Performance, Execution And Layout) study, Ford and Lincoln brands ranked the highest in five segments.
 Honda, General Motors and Toyota brands each received three top segment rankings.